Lane Thomas Preview, Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.52 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates have a 4.53 team ERA that ranks 20th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 152 home runs (1.1 per game), the second-fewest in the league.
+- The Pirates give up the second-fewest home runs in baseball (155 total, 1.1 per game).

-- Jackson (1-2 with a 5.21 ERA and 45 strikeouts in 46 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.
+- Falter makes the start for the Pirates, his 12th of the season.
+He is 1-8 with a 4.65 ERA and 54 strikeouts through 71 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.